National Lampoon's Class Reunion

-Class Reunion is a 1982 American black comedy film produced by National Lampoon as the third film from the magazine.
-It was the second film released; although National Lampoon Goes To The Movies was filmed in 1981, it was delayed and not released until 1982.
+National Lampoon's: Class Reunion is a 1982 American black comedy film produced by National Lampoon as the third film from the magazine.
+It was the second film released; although National Lampoon Goes to the Movies was filmed in 1981, it was delayed and not released until 1982.
+The film was produced by ABC Motion Pictures and distributed by 20th Century-Fox.

+In the film, the 1972 graduating class of a high school is gathering for their class reunion.
+They are unaware that among the guests is an escaped mental patient, who wants revenge for a decade-old sadistic prank which had ruined his life and his sanity.
+After several deaths at the reunion, the surviving alumni team-up to discover who is their secret enemy.

 Plot

 Lizzie Borden High's class of 1972 is getting ready to go through the motions at their 10-year reunion when a deranged alumnus named Walter Baylor, who was driven insane by a horrible, sadistic, senior-year prank, escapes from the mental institution and decides to crash the party at his high school reunion.
 Guests start to disappear and are found dead; the other alumni, including the high class snooty yacht salesman Bob Spinnaker, class tease Bunny Packard, and the class zero Gary Nash, spring into action as they try to uncover the culprit and put an end to the nightmare that has become their class reunion.